 Passover means “to pass over”—a reference to Jewish houses passed over by G‑d during the plague of firstborns in Egypt.
 The Hebrew original, Pesach, means something similar—to “skip”—also a reference to the Jewish houses skipped by G‑d during the plague.
 The Hebrew original has a much deeper meaning as it also refers to “skipping” spiritual levels.

 The Kabbalah teaches that, on the one hand, there are fifty “Gates of Wisdom,” referring to fifty levels of holiness, and, on the other hand, there are fifty gates of spiritual impurity.[14]
 The sages tell us that spiritually, Egypt was the lowest place on earth—the fiftieth gate of impurity.
 Living in Egypt and adopting many of the Egyptian customs, the Jewish people fell to the penultimate level of impurity—the forty-ninth gate.
 They were not worthy of redemption.
-Nevertheless, G‑d pulled His children from the depth of the impurity in one fell swoop.
+Nevertheless, G‑d pulled His children from the depths of the impurity in one fell swoop.
 Instead of climbing the ladder of spiritual ascent one rung at a time, the Jews skipped all the rungs—all levels of holiness—and were pulled out of the spiritual abyss of Egypt.
-This is why, according to Kabbalah, the holiday on which we celebrate the Exodus from Egypt, is called Pesach, i.e., to “skip”—because we skipped forty-nine levels of impurity.
+This is why, according to Kabbalah, the holiday on which we celebrate the Exodus from Egypt is called Pesach, i.e., to “skip”—because we skipped forty-nine levels of impurity.
 What we celebrate during the Passover is the quantum leap.
 Skipping levels is a characteristic feature of the holiday.

 Technical traders know a rule—when a stock leaps suddenly to a much higher price than usual, it will have to recede to its average value and then, level by level, climb to the new high.
-So too here.
-Having skipped the forty-nine levels during the Exodus from Egypt, the Children of Israel had to now climb the forty-nine steps of the spiritual ladder leading to Mount Sinai, one rung at a time.[18]
+So, too, here.
+Having skipped the forty-nine levels during the Exodus from Egypt, the Children of Israel had now to climb the forty-nine steps of the spiritual ladder leading to Mount Sinai, one rung at a time.[18]
 Therefore, notwithstanding this slight detachment and delay, in the Chasidic tradition, Shavuot is considered the conclusion of Passover, just as Shemini Atzeret is the conclusion of Sukkot.

 When the Torah commands us to count seven weeks from Passover to Shavuot, it tells us that Shavuot and the Giving of the Torah are seven “miles” (weeks) away.
 However, just as every mile is made of feet, every week is made of days.
 Thus, we begin to count day after day until we cover the complete seven weeks.